|

 now he reverts back to having some doubts about “some of them”, but

-Paul really timid when face to face with these people or anyone else?
+So, was Paul really timid when face to face with these people or

-reading the rest of this chapter you will see that this was more the
+From reading the rest of this chapter you will see that this was

 He is using a little sarcasm in this chapter to make his point.